devHyrum/Tailwind-CSS-Showcase/README.md

 * React.js for building the application
 * Tailwind CSS for styling and responsiveness
 * JavaScript for dynamic functionality
+* FrontendMentor website to follow the proposed design

 ## Getting Started